South African Sign Language Alphabet (ABC)

-Truth: "What if you spell the word pneumonoultramicroscopicsilico-volcanoconiosis, would you know what that means?"
+Truth: "What if I spell the word pneumonoultramicroscopicsilico-volcanoconiosis, would you know what that means?"

-Remember, when you spell a word you assume that the deaf person you are spelling the word to knows the language you are spelling in.
+When you spell a word you assume that the Deaf person you are spelling the word to, knows the language you are spelling in.

 Myth 3: "A deaf person sold me an alphabet card; this means I support the Deaf."

-Truth: Almost all of the people that are selling the Sign Language Alphabet cards are hearing fraudsters pretending to be deaf.
+Truth: Almost all people that are selling the Sign Language Alphabet cards are hearing fraudsters pretending to be Deaf.